feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the findings into three clear and concise bullet points highlighting the main aspects of Algeria's economy."
+#> [1] "Summarize the findings into three concise bullet points highlighting the most important aspects of Algeria's economy."
 #>
 #> [[2]]$response
-#> [1] "- Algeria's GDP growth is modest at 2-3%, primarily fueled by hydrocarbon exports.  \n- Inflation is relatively high, around 6-7%, with unemployment notably elevated, especially among youth (12-15%).  \n- The economy is heavily dependent on oil and gas, which make up over 90% of export revenues, while agriculture and manufacturing sectors remain underdeveloped."
+#> [1] "- Algeria's GDP growth is modest at 2-3%, primarily fueled by the hydrocarbon sector.\n- Hydrocarbons make up about 30% of GDP and 95% of exports, underscoring heavy economic reliance.\n- Government initiatives focus on diversifying the economy through agriculture, manufacturing, and services to reduce oil dependency."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE